dannyjknights/hcpb-credential-injection-with-vault/README.md

 6. Configure Boundary to allow access to resources in the public network.
 7. Create all the requisite Vault policies

 <Note>The fact that this repo has a server resource residing in an public subnet and therefore having a public IP attached is not supposed to mimic a production environment.
-This is purely to demoonstrate the integration between Boundary and Vault.</Note>
+This is purely to demonstrate the integration between Boundary and Vault.</Note>

 Your HCP Boundary and Vault Clusters needs to be created prior to executing the Terraform code.
 For people new to HCP, a trial can be utilised, which will give $50 credit to try, which is ample to test this solution.